One shot during Lowell road rage incident Friday: Police

 LOWELL, N.C.
 (QUEEN CITY NEWS) — Lowell Police say they’re looking for a suspect in connection to a Friday night road-rage incident on Interstate 85.

 Officials say Gaston County Communications got a call about a person with a gunshot wound at CaroMont Regional Medical Center on Friday, Dec.
-15 around 7 p.m.
+15, around 7 p.m.
 Gaston County Police notified Lowell Police that the shooting likely occurred on I-85 North in Lowell.
-LPD officers responded to the hospital and took the initial report from 2 juvenile victims.
+LPD officers responded to the hospital and took the initial report from two juvenile victims.

 Queen City News is tracking CRIME in your area 🚨 >> Latest stories here